marlinprotocol/oyster-monorepo/cli/oyster-cvm/README.md

 Required args:
 - `--job-id` (-j): The ID of the job to deposit funds to
 - `--amount` (-a): Amount to deposit in USDC (e.g. 1000000 = 1 USDC since USDC has 6 decimal places)
+- `--chain`: Chain through which to deploy the instance
-- `--wallet-private-key`: Wallet private key for transaction signing
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing [Base 64 encoded 33-byte private key (flag || private_key) for Sui chain]

 #### `stop`
 Stops an Oyster CVM instance.

 Required args:
 - `--job-id` (-j): The ID of the job to stop
+- `--chain`: Chain through which to deploy the instance
-- `--wallet-private-key`: Wallet private key for transaction signing
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing [Base 64 encoded 33-byte private key (flag || private_key) for Sui chain]

 #### `withdraw`
 Withdraws USDC funds from an existing job.
 The command will first attempt to settle the job and then ensure a buffer balance is maintained for future operations.

 Required args:
 - `--job-id` (-j): The ID of the job to withdraw funds from
+- `--chain`: Chain through which to deploy the instance
-- `--wallet-private-key`: Wallet private key for transaction signing
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing [Base 64 encoded 33-byte private key (flag || private_key) for Sui chain]
 - Either:
   - `--amount` (-a): Amount to withdraw in USDC (minimum 0.000001 USDC)
   - `--max`: Withdraw maximum available amount while maintaining required buffer